Renée Elise Goldsberry: 2015–2019: Breakthrough with Hamilton

-Goldsberry originated the role of Angelica Schuyler in Hamilton, playing her last performance in the role on September 3, 2016.
 For her work in the production, she won a 2015 Drama Desk Award, the Lucille Lortel Award for Outstanding Featured Actress in a Musical, and the 2016 Tony Award for Best Featured Actress in a Musical.
 In addition, as a member of the principal cast, she also received a Grammy Award after the original cast album won Best Musical Theater Album at the 2016 Grammy Awards.
+In October 2015, she appeared at the BET Hip Hop Awards, where she was one of two women to rap in the Cypher.
+During this time she had small supporting roles as Cynthia Barnes in the crime drama Every Secret Thing (2014) and Kim in the comedy Sisters (2015).
+Goldsberry then played the title role in the HBO television film adaptation of Rebecca Skloot's nonfiction work, The Immortal Life of Henrietta Lacks.
+The production earned a nomination for the Primetime Emmy Award for Outstanding Television Movie.